Kennyslaboratory/Ultimate-Hacker-Roadmap/x04_Senior/README.md

 I personally think staying invovled in the Cyber Security Community is where a senior is likely going to put their attention.
 Conventions, Security News, Blogs, and Social Media of other top hackers.
 At this point, I feel it's a responsiblity to stay up to date with the latest Cyber Security breaches and news.

 -------
-# List of Cyber Security Entussiasts
+# List of Cyber Security Enthusiasts
 **Brian Krebs**
 | [Wikipedia Profile](https://en.wikipedia.org/wiki/Brian_Krebs) | Web URL |
 | [Brian's Blog](https://krebsonsecurity.com/) | Security Blog |